The side effects of selective serotonin reuptake inhibitors (SSRIs) can be troublesome at first, but most improve with time.

 Contact your GP or go to hospital immediately if you have thoughts of killing or harming yourself at any time while you're taking SSRIs.

-It may be useful to tell a relative or close friend that you've started taking antidepressants and ask them to read the leaflet that comes with your medication.
+It may be useful to tell a relative or close friend that you've started taking antidepressants and ask them to read the leaflet that comes with your medicine.
 Ask them to tell you if they think your symptoms are getting worse, or if they're worried about changes in your behaviour.

 Reporting side effects